 Our vision is to be the most diverse, equitable and inclusive neurology department in the Southeast U.S.

 Our mission is to have diversity, equity and inclusion (DEI) as core values that drive decision-making, resource allocation and the development of policies and daily practices.

 Alongside the UNC School of Medicine’s Office of Diversity and Inclusion, the Department of Neurology aims to recruit, retain and support diverse students, staff, and faculty to ensure a vibrant community that promotes excellence in education, discovery, clinical care and the elimination of health disparities locally, regionally and nationally through the following immediate strategic priorities:

 - Require training of all faculty and staff in implicit bias.

-- Present dedicated grand rounds and lectures with topics vital to diversity, equity and inclusion.
+- Hold dedicated grand rounds and lectures on topics vital to diversity, equity and inclusion.

-- Hold monthly DEI committee meetings to review diversity-related topics.
+- Hold quarterly DEI committee meetings to review diversity-related topics.

 - Track and address DEI-related issues.

 - Publish newsletters and spotlight interviews with faculty and staff.